victordibia/cocoafrica/README.md

 ## The Datasets

-- COCO Africa Masks: A dataset of African masks to foster experiments in the intersection of African Art and AI.
+- COCO Africa Masks (To be released soon): A dataset of African masks to foster experiments in the intersection of African Art and AI.
-Early results training an unconditional GAN (DCGAN) on a 10k curated dataset of African masks are shown below.
+Early results training an unconditional GAN (DCGAN) on a curated dataset of African masks (10k) are shown below.

 <img src="images/r1.png" width="33.3%"><img src="images/s1.png" width="33.3%"><img src="images/s2.png" width="33.3%">